Levi's Stadium Intel Gate entrance empty, shot from a height

 Facebook advertisements paid for by the police union showcased the three Santa Clara Civil Grand Jury reports about the city and city council.
 They repeat the report’s claims that the three incumbents — Park, Jain and Becker — have bullied public commenters, and emphasized Becker’s ongoing perjury trial.

-While the police union is the second top spender, it’s only spent about $58,570 to date.
-With a week and a half left before Election Day, Schmidt said the union still has money to spend on the campaigns.
+While the police union is the second top spender, it’s only spent about $96,000 to date.

 “When you look at the campaign overall, we are in a David versus Goliath position funding-wise,” Schmidt said.
 “We just have to be strategic about what we do and when we do it because we really have a responsibility to maximize our dollar based upon the playing field.”